kerberos-io/documentation/content/factory/installation-edge/index.md

                   values:
     -->           - hostname

-After modified properly you can go ahead with creating the PV.
+Once completed you can go ahead with creating the PV.

-    kubectl create -n kerberos -f ./enterprise/yaml/mongodb/volume.yaml
+    kubectl create -n mongodb -f ./factory/yaml/mongodb/volume.yaml

-Have a look into the `./enterprise/yaml/mongodb/values.yaml` file, you will find plenty of configurations for your MongoDB instance.
-You will also find the attribute where you can change the root password of MongoDB.
+Have a look into the `./factory/yaml/mongodb/values.yaml` file, you will find plenty of configurations for the MongoDB helm chart.
+To change the username and password of the MongoDB instance, go ahead and [find the attribute where](https://github.com/kerberos-io/factory/blob/master/yaml/mongodb/values.yaml#L75) you can change the root password.

     helm repo add bitnami https://charts.bitnami.com/bitnami
-    helm install mongodb bitnami/mongodb -n kerberos --values ./enterprise/yaml/mongodb/values-edge.yaml
+    helm install mongodb -n mongodb bitnami/mongodb --values ./enterprise/yaml/mongodb/values-edge.yaml

-Once installed succesfully the MongoDB instance, we should copy the password of the MongoDB instance.
-Once revealed copy the password, as we will need in the next steps.
+Once installed successfully, we should verify if the password has been set correctly.
+Print out the password using `echo $MONGODB_ROOT_PASSWORD` and confirm the password is what you've specified in the `values.yaml` file.

     export MONGODB_ROOT_PASSWORD=$(kubectl get secret -n kerberos mongodb -o jsonpath="{.data.mongodb-root-password}" | base64 --decode)
     echo $MONGODB_ROOT_PASSWORD

-### Kerberos Enterprise Web App - The Factory
+### Kerberos Factory

-The last step is to install the Kerberos Enterprise application.
-Kerberos Enterprise is managed through an application which we call the `Factory`.
-It is responsible for initiating the deployments inside your cluster.
-These deployments is what we also call (similar to the Open Source version) the machinery.
+The last step is to install the Kerberos Factory application.
+Kerberos Factory is responsible for installing and creating the kubernetes deployments inside your Kubernetes cluster.

-The Factory is shipped as a web app (React) which provides you with a tool to update your deployments (agents) easily, monitor them, etc. The Factory is the central portal for managing Kerberos Enterprise inside your cluster.
-However at any point you can fine-tune or take-over using the `kubectl` command.

-Before installing the Factory web app, open the `./enterprise/yaml/factory/deployment.yaml` configuration file.
-At the bottom file you will find two endpoints, similar to the traefik config file.
-Update the domain names to your own domain, and add these to your DNS server (pointing to the same IP as the traefik EXTERNAL-IP).
+Before installing Kerberos Factory, open the `./factory/yaml/factory/deployment.yaml` configuration file.
+At the of the bottom file you will find two endpoints, similar to the Ingres file below.
+Update the hostnames to your own preferred domain, and add these to your DNS server or `/etc/hosts` file (pointing to the same IP as the Traefik/Ingress-nginx EXTERNAL-IP).

         spec:
           rules: